Fix: expo-sqlite wa-sqlite.wasm Unable to Resolve Module

 Quick Diagnosis Checklist

-- Clear Metro cache first — `npx expo start --clear`.
+- Clear Metro cache — `npx expo start --clear`.
 If it fixes it, you are done.

 - Check the module name in the error — is it a package or a local file path?
 If it is a package, confirm it is in your `package.json` and `node_modules`.